 Understanding test results

-These are mainly the CD4 count and viral load, but also CD4% (if there is an unexpected result) and CD4:CD8 ratio (when the CD4 count is above 500).
+This is mainly the CD4 count and viral load.
+But it also includes CD4% (if there is an unexpected result) and CD4:CD8 ratio (when the CD4 count is above 500).

 ART is also routinely monitored by other blood tests.
 These include ALT/AST (for liver function), eGFR (for kidney function), cholesterol and triglycerides (for heart disease) and glucose levels (for diabetes).